Big Bend and Big Bend Hot Springs History

 In the 1970s, Olmsted wrote that “Pride in the knowledge of the extent and resources of their aboriginal home territory is matched only by Achumawi self-esteem for successful survival in their homeland….”
 In spite of the many disruptions in the last 150 years, band-specific ties to the land and its waters remain.
 It is important to note that Pit River people draw no distinction between prehistoric, historic, and current use, stressing rather their continuous association with the land.

-To make tools, the Madesi apparently used both basalt and lots of obsidian from Glass Mountain.
+To make tools, the Madesi apparently used basalt, other kinds of rocks, and lots of obsidian from Glass Mountain.
 Obsidian arrowheads and obsidian flakes from tool-making have been found all over the valley from the river banks to the hillsides and high in mountain hunting camp areas.
 One story that was reported is that local Madesi youth jumped off a steep river bank cliff (into a pool in the river below), near the main hot spring, as a rite of passage ritual… Due to being in a remote mountain valley in Northern California, and off of any main transportation routes, the Madesi had a relatively undisturbed existence well into the nineteenth century.
-They were one of the last tribes in the USA to be invaded and pushed out of their home land.
+They were apparently one of the last tribes in the USA to be invaded and pushed out of their home land.

 1815 – Russian explorers were said to be the first white men in Shasta County (it is unknown if they passed through Pit River area, or not)